Viking Skull: 2015–present: Return and fourth album

 In January 2015, the band started a Kickstarter project in order to fund a potential new studio album entitled Chapter III (later renamed Viking Skull), asking for £10,000 in donations from fans.
 The album was originally estimated for an October release date by frontman Stone, although this was later pushed back to early 2016.
 The band also completed a short tour of UK venues in February 2016.

 Musical style

-Viking Skull are commonly categorised as a hard rock and heavy metal band.
+Viking Skull have been categorised as a heavy metal, hard rock and stoner metal band.
 They are said to be heavily influenced by Black Sabbath, with additional stylistic comparisons including AC/DC, Motörhead, The Who, Riot, Thin Lizzy, Kiss and W.A.S.P.
 In a review of Born in Hell for Blabbermouth.net, Keith Bergman described the group as "swaggering UK cock-rockers", while Greg Prato of AllMusic dubbed them as "down 'n' dirty biker rock".
 Drummer Jess Margera described the band's sound in a 2008 interview as "straight up beer drinking rock in the vein of Motörhead, [Iron] Maiden, [Black] Sabbath, and AC/DC", while the Crew Guardian noted that the band mix the musical styles of their influences with "whiskey drenched vocals" to create "an uncompromising brand of classic metal of their own."